slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'The eye sees only what the mind is prepared to comprehend.' -- Robertson Davies*

-Be specially careful with *confirmation bias*.
-Confirmation bias is our tendency to cherry pick information which confirms pre-existing beliefs or ideas.
-Too much info is the main cause of it: you'll always find confirmation to your pre-existing beliefs.

-> *'Experiment and theory often show remarkable agreement when performed in the same laboratory' -- Daniel Bershader*

-> *'The hardest thing to explain is the glaringly evident that everyone has decided not to see.' -- Ayn Rand*

-> *'The truth will set you free, but first it will piss you off.' -- Gloria Steinem*

-> *'I look for ways of changing my mind.
-I never allow myself to have an opinion on anything that I don't know the other side’s argument better than they do. ' -- Chalie Munger*

-> *'What the human being is best at doing is interpreting all new information so that their prior conclusions remain intact.' -- Warren Buffett*

-> *'That’s the thing about counterintuitive ideas, they contradict your intuitions.
-Of course your first impulse is to ignore them' -- Paul Graham*

-And when facing new ideas.
-Nothing is as simple at seems at first, or as hopeless as it seems in the middle, or as finished as it seems in the end.

-> *'You always get exaggerated notions of things you don’t know anything about.' -- Albert Camus*

-> *'I am both worse and better than you thought.' -- Sylvia Plath*

-> *'An unfamiliar city is a fine thing.
-That’s the time and place when you can suppose that all of the people you meet are nice.' -- Louis Céline*

-> *'The truth is rarely pure and never simple.' -- Oscar Wilde*

 ### Hints

 <!--
 > *'To understand is to know what to do.' -- Wittgenstein*

-> *'We have two kinds of forecasters: The ones who don’t know and the ones who don’t know they don’t know.'*
+- Two people with opposing views on a topic can see the same evidence, and still come away both validated by it.
+Evaluating evidence (especially when it is complicated or unclear) requires a great deal of mental energy.
+Our brains prefer to take shortcuts.
+Accepting information which confirms our beliefs is easy and requires little mental energy.
 - if you tell someone the person they’re about to meet is extroverted, they’re more likely to describe them as extroverted.
 - tese antitheses -> syntesis
 - The very act of stopping to think before you say or do anything almost always improves the quality of your ultimate response.
-- Ask yourself “does this decision require fast or slow thinking?”
-- Create a hypothesis, a yet-to-be-proven theory.
-Then seek ways to invalidate this hypothesis, to prove that your idea is wrong.
-This is what scientists do.
-This is exactly the opposite of what most people do.
-They come up with an idea, and then they seek corroboration and proof that their idea is a good one.
-They practice “confirmation bias.”
-They only look for confirmation of the validity of the idea, and they simultaneously reject all input or information that is inconsistent with what they have already decided to believe.
 Create a negative or reverse hypothesis.
 This is the opposite of your initial theory.
 For example, you are Isaac Newton, and the idea of gravity has just occurred to you.
 Your initial hypothesis would be that “things fall down.”
 You then attempt to prove the opposite—“things fall up.”
 If you cannot prove the reverse or negative hypothesis of your idea, you can then conclude that your hypothesis is correct.
 You need to search out disconfirming evidence.
-- What’s your advantage: informational, analytical, or behavioral?
-- not playing your hand but playing your opponent.
 - The first time it breaks, you blame the manufacturer.
 The second time, and every time after that, you blame the repair shop.
 For a repair shop, servicing appliances from a bad vendor can damage your reputation.
 Since then, every time I make an appliance purchase – vacuum cleaner, dishwasher, car – I go to a repair shop.
 They’re always excited to talk to someone who will listen.
 They may even have a used model that will last you for years.
 - Simple rules focus on the critical variables that govern a situation and help you ignore the peripheral ones.
 Of course, in order to identify the key variables, you need to be operating in your circle of competence.
 - Everybody is a genious but if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.
-- As a consequence, we tend to see more evidence which enforces our worldview.
-Confirmatory data is taken seriously, while disconfirmatory data is treated with scepticism.
-To constantly evaluate our worldview would be exhausting, so we prefer to strengthen it. confirmation bias: As music unfolds, the brain constantly updates its estimates of when new beats will occur, and takes satisfaction in matching a mental beat with a real-in-the-world one.
 - As Rebecca Goldstein wrote in Incompleteness: The Proof and Paradox of Kurt Godel: All truths -- even those that had seemed so certain as to be immune to the very possibility of revision -- are essentially manufactured.
 Indeed, the very notion of the objectively true is a socially constructed myth.
 -->

-- Pay attention to negative cues: what should have happened but did not.
-- «Chekov bottle»: If something is described in a previous chapter, it means it will be important for the action in a future chapter.
-- We always think that the people who agree with us are really smart.
-- Skepticism is a great servant and a terrible master.
-- Randomness: most facts are a «tell» but some are just random.
+- Prefer stats than narratives.
+We have two kinds of forecasters: The ones who don’t know and the ones who don’t know they don’t know.
 - There’s always a good reason and a real reason.
-- There's truth on *group* stereotypes. *Group* opinions self correct themselves.
-- Prefer stats than narratives.

-> *'Sometimes a cigar is just a cigar.' -- Sigmund Freud*

-> *'Look for something that doesn't make sense.
+- Look for something that doesn't make sense.
 That’s where the gold mine is: «It doesn’t make sense, the price is going down!».
 The world makes sense, just not the model.
 Some X factor is hidden.
 Don’t try to make sense of the world.
 It’s too complicated.
 Instead watch investors attempting to make sense of it.
-They're the ones that will make the assets price move.'
+They're the ones that will make the assets price move.
+(Adam Robinson)
+- Randomness: most facts are a «tell» but some are just random.
+- Skepticism is a great servant and a terrible master.
+- There's truth on *group* stereotypes. *Group* opinions self correct themselves.
+- We tend to think that the people who agree with us are really smart.
+- Create a hypothesis, a yet-to-be-proven theory.
+Then seek ways to invalidate this hypothesis, to prove that your idea is wrong.
+This is what scientists do.
+This is exactly the opposite of what most people do.
+They come up with an idea, and then they seek corroboration and proof that their idea is a good one.
+They practice “confirmation bias.”
+They only look for confirmation of the validity of the idea, and they simultaneously reject all input or information that is inconsistent with what they have already decided to believe.
+- Pay attention to negative cues: what should have happened but did not.
+- «Chekov bottle»: If something is described in a previous chapter, it means it will be important for the action in a future chapter.
+- Best way to deal with confirmation bias: You need to search out disconfirming evidence.
+Confirmation bias is our tendency to cherry pick information which confirms pre-existing beliefs or ideas.
+Too much info is the main cause of it: you'll always find confirmation to your pre-existing beliefs.
+As a consequence, we tend to see more evidence which enforces our worldview.
+Confirmatory data is taken seriously, while disconfirmatory data is treated with scepticism.
+To constantly evaluate our worldview would be exhausting, so we prefer to strengthen it. confirmation bias: As music unfolds, the brain constantly updates its estimates of when new beats will occur, and takes satisfaction in matching a mental beat with a real-in-the-world one.
+- Nothing is as simple at seems at first, or as hopeless as it seems in the middle, or as finished as it seems in the end.

+> *'Sometimes a cigar is just a cigar.' -- Sigmund Freud*

-'The most important question: «What do you need to see to change your view?»' -- Adam Robinson (paraphrased)*
+> *'The most important question: «What do you need to see to change your view?»' -- Adam Robinson*

 > *'The most valuable insights are both general and surprising.
 Ordinarily, the best that people can do is one without the other: either surprising without being general (e.g. gossip), or general without being surprising (e.g. cliches).' -- Paul Graham*